PythonZero/CodeSnippets/Pandas Wrappers.rst

         def test_immutable_df_single_non_df_name():
-            """Checks if the original dataframe has not been modified"""
+            """Checks if the original dataframe has not been modified using an argument named something other than 'df'."""

             @immutable_df("pdf")
             def add_3_in_place(pdf, num, multiplier=3):
                 pdf["added_col"] = num * multiplier